fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * :heavy_multiplication_x: [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
 It also communicated with and inter-operated with servers on the Zot6 network.
 Abandoned by the developers in March 2019.

-* [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on Smilodon.
+* :heavy_multiplication_x: [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on their Smilodon client app.

+* :heavy_multiplication_x: :heavy_check_mark: [Smilodon](https://gitlab.com/tuxcrafting/smilodon) - abandoned by developer "I'm now working on Sminos and so this will probably be 100% abandoned.
+There's not much to salvage, its code is cancer."

 ## Sources